 No parent wants to find that the person knocking on their door is an investigator from California’s Child Protective Services.
 Child Protective Services (“CPS”) is a department within the California Department of Social Services that is charged with preventing and addressing child abuse and neglect throughout California.
 The role of the department is to investigate allegations of child abuse and neglect, and remove children from circumstances where those children are facing abuse and/or neglect.
 Often times, especially in acrimonious divorce situations where parents cannot find ways to communicate effectively, CPS may be used as a tool to hurt the other parent and secure full custody of children by making false accusations of abuse and/or neglect toward the other parents.
-In some of these situations, the person reporting such allegations may actually believe the allegations to be true.
+The situation is not ideal, so we’ve created a guide of what to do if child protective services is called.

 However, regardless of the reason that a call was placed to CPS, the charges you could face as a result are almost always criminal.
 CPS involvement can be a very serious matter, one that can greatly complicate your relationship with your child and your spouse/ex-spouse.
 A CPS investigation can significantly impact your custody of your child, regardless of a custody agreement that may be in place.
 If CPS is knocking on your door, there are some steps you can take to make the potential legal process that follows smoother and easier to navigate.
 Even by taking these steps, you may still be facing a difficult road ahead, but taking them will help ensure that your rights are protected throughout the process.
 The following suggestions are not listed in any particular order.
 Some may be more important than others depending on your circumstances, but reading through each of them carefully can help you understand how you should respond throughout the CPS process.